-2022 marks the twelfth year of L.A.
+2023 marks the thirteenth year of L.A.
 Care's Physician P4P Program, which targets high-volume solo and small group physicians and community clinics.
 The Physician P4P Program provides performance reporting, and financial rewards for practices serving Medi-Cal members, and represents an opportunity to receive significant revenue above capitation.
 Eligible physicians and clinics receive annual incentive payments for outstanding performance and improvement on multiple HEDIS measures.
 L.A.
 Care is exploring adding new domains and measures related to Utilization Management and Member Experience for future Physician P4P program years, which are currently being tested for program fit.
-Additional metrics related to medical record request compliance and California Immunization Registry (CAIR) usage are also being tested.

 The Value Initiative for IPA Performance (VIIP) aims to improve the quality of care for L.A.
 Care members by supporting the development of a robust network of high performing PPGs.
-VIIP continues in 2022 and measures, reports, and provides financial rewards for provider group performance across multiple domains, including HEDIS Clinical Quality, Utilization, Encounters and Member Experience.
+VIIP continues in 2023 and measures, reports, and provides financial rewards for provider group performance across multiple domains, including HEDIS Clinical Quality, Utilization, Encounters and Member Experience.
 The VIIP program also actively engages with PPGs to develop 'Action

 Plans' focused on setting SMART Goals and improving in lower performing areas, which has shown to improve PPG performance year-over-year.
-With its success in Medi-Cal, the VIIP program has expanded to the Cal MediConnect (CMC) and L.A.
-Care Covered (LACC) lines of business (LOBs), with a set of domains and measures relevant to providers and members for those LOBs and offers additional opportunities to earn value-based revenue.
-While the Medi-Cal and CMC programs are fully run in-house, the LACC VIIP program is unique as L.A.
+With its success in Medi-Cal, the VIIP program expanded to the Cal MediConnect (CMC) and L.A.
+Care Covered (LACC) lines of business (LOBs) in 2018, with a set of domains and measures relevant to providers and members for those LOBs and offers additional opportunities to earn value-based revenue.
+Starting in 2023, L.A.
+Care will launch a L.A.
+Care Medicare Plus (Dual-Special Needs Plan [D-SNP]) VIIP Program for its Medicare providers and members.
+While the Medi-Cal and Medicare programs are fully run in-house, the LACC VIIP program is unique as L.A.
 Care collaborates with the Integrated Health Care Association (IHA) on their Align, Measure, Perform (AMP) Program, sharing data, performance targets and program design with IHA for LACC groups.

 L.A.
 Care's Plan Partner Incentive Program aligns the efforts of L.A.
 Care with those of its strategic partners as a critical point for improving the outcomes and satisfaction of members.
 This program closely mirrors the VIIP program, to create a stronger platform for shared quality improvement strategies between plans and provider groups.
 The program measures and rewards plan partners for performance on a broad set of metrics, including HEDIS Clinical Quality, Utilization, Encounters and Member Experience.
-A proportion of Plan Partner incentive payments are tied to the quality performance of its contracted PPGs, with the aim to promote collaboration between plans and their PPGs on quality improvement efforts.
-The program will continue to utilize these metrics in 2022 with targeted areas of modification.
+A proportion of Plan Partner incentive payments are tied to the performance of its contracted PPGs, with the aim to promote collaboration between plans and their PPGs on quality improvement efforts.
+The program will continue to utilize these metrics in 2023 with targeted areas of modification.